 - Multikeying with intent to bypass punishment, such as warnings, bans; to deceive server administration in general; or to bypass ingame mechanics, such as respawn timers, is a punishable offence.
 Using two or more BYOND accounts for playing when you don’t have active punishments to dodge is permitted.
 Should you have active punishments, but wish to swap BYOND accounts, please contact staff about it.
 Failure to do so may result in further punishment.

-- Please use cryogenic sleep whenever possible: it’ll free up the job slot for others.
-And please remember to store your gear in your office/work area before going to cryogenic sleep.
+- Please use the living quarters or cryogenic sleep whenever possible: it’ll free up the job slot for others.
+And please remember to store your gear in your office/work area before leaving the round.
+If you cannot make it for whatever reason, adminhelp or use the Discord bot to notify the admins.
+Repeated offenses of leaving the round without using the living quarters or cryogenic sleep will eventually lead to a job or server ban.
+This applies to all jobs.

 - Regarding End of Round Grief: